ab2005/carnd-path-planning/project-plan.md

   pts_y[i] = shift_y * cos(-ref_yaw) + shift_x * sin(-ref_yaw);
 }
 ```
-Now we will a spline to fill the actual x, y points to use for the planner:
+Now we will use a spline to fill the actual x, y points to use for the planner:
 ```c++
 tk::spline s;
 s.set_points(pts_x, pts_y);